martin-ueding/thinkpad-scripts/think-dock.1.rst

 onto the docking station.
 It also sets the Wacom input devices to act on the internal screen only.

+When docking, the following things are done:

+- Activating the external monitor.
+- Setting the external monitor as primary monitor.
+- Deactivate the wireless connection.
+- Set the Wacom devices to the internal screen only.
+- Set the brightness to a fixed value, currently 60%.
+- Unmute the speakers and set the volume to 100%.

+When undocking, the following things are done:

+- Deactivating external monitor.
+- Setting the internal monitor as primary monitor.
+- Activating the wireless connection.
+- Set the speakers to some medium volume, currently 50%.

 OPTIONS
 =======